Library

 -

 This handout summarizes atlantoaxial (AA) luxation, a condition in which instability or excessive movement is present between the first two vertebrae within the neck.
-Atlantoaxial luxation can be caused by trauma, hereditary factors, or a combination of these two factors.
-The most common sign of AA luxation is neck pain, though severely affected dogs may lose their ability to breathe due to paralysis of the diaphragm.
+This instability causes pressure on the spinal cord.
+Atlantoaxial luxation can be caused by trauma, hereditary factors, or a combination of both.

 -